Client Prospecting Ideas for Financial Advisers

 Prospect by Hosting a Client Event

 Hosting a casual client appreciation event with a strategic partner as a speaker is a great way to provide valuable information while bringing in new leads.
 Invite your most valuable clients (you've segmented your book, right?) and ask them to bring two friends who might be interested in the topic.
 Topics could range from retirement planning and college savings to charitable giving.
 Consider asking a wholesaler or strategic partner to split the cost of the event to keep your financial commitment low.

 Become an Expert

 Everyone wants to work with an expert who understands their specific needs.
 Take a look at your book and determine what niche you'd like to focus on and develop a prospecting and service strategy designed to target that niche.
 Show your niche that you understand their needs and can offer custom solutions.
 This is definitely more complex than dialing for dollars but can yield tremendous benefits to your practice in terms of referrals and new leads.

-Do you have a strong network of alliance and referral partners?
-If not, establishing ties estate attorneys, CPAs, and insurance agents can be a great way to cross-sell services and offer your clients comprehensive care.
+Build a strong network of alliance and referral partners by establishing ties with estate attorneys, CPAs, and insurance agents.
+These friendships can be a great way to cross-sell services and offer your clients comprehensive care.
 If you already have partners, are you getting enough leads from them?
 Consider refreshing your relationship by taking them to lunch or offering them the opportunity to speak at a client event.

 Sponsor an Event or Charity